 Unbound is Vassar's only theater group devoted solely to experimental theater.
 We are interested in producing theater that does not fit the mold of typical Vassar productions.
 We are a collaborative, non-hierarchical group.
 Founded in 1996 as a political theater group, Unbound has expanded its focus to include all forms of alternative performance.
 We are the parental organization to Inktank, Vassar's playwriting collective.

-UNICEF at Vassar is an organization dedicated to raising awareness on campus about the issues that currently affect thousands of children around the world, what UNICEF does to help, and what the Vassar community can do to contribute.
+UNICEF at Vassar is an organization dedicated to raising awareness on campus about the issues that currently affect thousands of children around the world, the actions UNICEF takes to help, and the ways in which the Vassar community can contribute.

 Unitarian Universalism (UU) is a liberal, noncreedal religious tradition that values the inherent worth and dignity of ALL people.
 With this in mind, Vassar's UU group seeks to explore spirituality, discuss social issues, and build a safe, welcoming community.
 Students run weekly worships and discussions, and some participate in services at the Poughkeepsie UU Fellowship.
 All students are welcome, regardless of previous knowledge of or involvement with UUism.

 The Vassar Animal Rights Coalition (VARC) works to better the lives of non-human animals through a diverse range of projects.
-VARC is a resource for Vassar students looking to volunteer in local animal shelters, support larger animal welfare campaigns, and handle needy animals on and around campus.
+VARC is a resource for Vassar students looking to volunteer at nearby farmed animal sanctuaries, support campaigns of larger animal advocacy organizations, and network with prominent individuals who speak out for animals.
 VARC also seeks to encourage awareness in the Vassar community about the impacts of consumer choices and behaviors on the lives of animals, namely in relation to food, clothing, and animal testing.
 VARC is open to students interested in participating in any or all of its projects and welcomes new ideas!

 Vassar Bikes is dedicated to all human powered machines on two wheels.
 We spend our time going on all sorts of rides, talking bikes, or just hangin' in the bike shop underneath Strong House.
 There is mountain bike racing in the fall and mountain and road racing in the spring.
 It doesn't matter if you like to meander around campus or go on centuries, Vassar Bikes has something to offer everyone on two wheels.